Medical Center Employee Parking

 Need directions?
 Have a flat tire?
 Car won’t start?
 Transportation and Parking Management is here to help!

-A Business Permit is valid in Lot 3 (South Visitor), Lot 8 (MRB), and Lot 33 (College Town Garage)—require an AVI—and allows a vehicle to park for up to three (3) hours per day.
+At the Medical Center a Business Permit is valid in Lot 3 (South Visitor), Lot 8 (MRB), and Lot 33 (College Town Garage – requires an AVI) and allows a vehicle to park for up to three (3) hours per day.
 These permits are also valid for any spaces labeled “Business” on River Campus or the Medical Center campus.
-Complete a Medical Center Business Permit Application.

 Enforcement, Citations and Appeals

 Parking Enforcement is provided as a customer service for those who have purchased parking.
 Parking Citations are meant as a means of communication to inform our patrons when their vehicles are not parked in accordance to University Parking Guidelines.
 Learn more here